drstrangelove4/defense_of_consolas/README.md

 - Scores.
 - Presistent high scores across playthroughs (saved in a simple .txt file and is parsed every time the game opens).
 - Used objects to try to keep the code clean as possible.
 A static object to handle saving scores, shield objects and a spell object.
 - Added a graph that shows where the spell will hit on the grid for some visual feedback.
+- Unlike my previous projects, the save/load functions should work on all platforms.
+-
 My high score is a mere 9.